 3. Can I use the Career Development Grant for membership fees?
 And if so, do the dues dates need to be explicitly stated?

-Yes, you can use the Career Development Grant for membership fees, but no you do not need to explicitly state the dates they are due.
+Yes, you can use the Career Development Grant for membership fees.
 If you receive funding, you must pay the dues during the funding period you applied for.

 4. Can I use abbreviations in my application?